google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

     In SoySauce you always get `null`.
-We chose this option because it is more internally consistent (soy->soy and java->soy calls are treated equivalently) and it is more consistent with the behavior of the Javascript Soy backend.
+We chose this option because it is more internally consistent (soy->soy and java->soy calls are treated equivalently) and it is more consistent with the behavior of the JavaScript Soy backend.